devops001/csharp_ftp_class/README.md

 csharp_ftp_class
 ================

-A single file C# FTP class for you to add to your projects.
+A single file C# FTP client for you to add to your projects.

 Simple usage example:
 ```